House of Tomorrow

 Even beds are getting smarter.
 The Eight mattress cover utilizes hundreds of sensors to measure sleep quality.
 There’s also an accompanying app that lets users heat the bed before tucking in for the night.

-Designed for those who require music to fall asleep, but whose partners prefer quiet, the recently Kickstarted ZEEQ Smart Pillow will play tunes that are audible only when one’s face is buried in its cushion.
+Designed for those who require music to fall asleep, but whose partners prefer quiet, the recently Kickstarter ZEEQ Smart Pillow will play tunes that are audible only when one’s face is buried in its cushion.

 - Window Shades